AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 1. To specify when the activity starts, use the **Start** drop-down menu to select one of the following values:

     * **When Activated**: The activity starts when the page that contains the targeted content is activated.
     * **Specified Date & Time**: A specific time.
-When you select this option, click or tap the calendar icon, select a date, and specify the time to start the activity.
+When you select this option, select the calendar icon, select a date, and specify the time to start the activity.

 1. To specify when the activity ends, use the **End** drop-down menu to select one of the following values:

     * **When Deactivated**: The activity ends when the page that contains the targeted content is deactivated.
     * **Specified Date & Time**: A specific time.
-When you select this option, click or tap the calendar icon, select a date, and specify the time to end the activity.
+When you select this option, select the calendar icon, select a date, and specify the time to end the activity.

 1. To specify a priority for the activity, use the slider to select either **Low**, **Normal**, or **High**.